 Prepare for Legal Review

-62. Producers should anticipate a legal as well as editorial review of their work.
-For its own purposes, and not to relieve the independent producer of any contractual obligations, the WGBH Legal Department also will review the program at rough-cut.
+65. Producers in all formats should anticipate a legal as well as editorial review of their work.
+For its own purposes, and not to relieve the independent producer of any contractual obligations, the WGBH Legal Department also will review the program at rough-cut and at additional stages as necessary.
 It is especially important that independent producers seek WGBH guidance before deciding not to include or to remove material on legal grounds.

-63. Legal review may deal with the issue of “fair use” of copyrighted material.
+66. Legal review may deal with the issue of “fair use” of copyrighted material.
 It is worth noting that there can never be a “fair use” issue if the material is obtained directly from the copyright holder as part of an agreement.
-A producer must obtain material from a third party and use the material in the appropriate context before he/she begins the process of assessing whether the use is a ‘fair’ one.
-Please advise the appropriate legal counsel as early as possible if ‘fair use’ claims are anticipated.
+A producer must obtain material from a third party and use the material in the appropriate context before he/she begins the process of assessing whether the use is a “fair” one.
+Please advise the appropriate legal counsel as early as possible if “fair use” claims are anticipated.

-64. The legal review will also look closely at material with the potential for generating defamation and invasion of privacy claims.
+67. The legal review will also look closely at material with the potential for generating defamation and invasion of privacy claims.
 Any program intending to publish material accusing others of wrongdoing or improper activities will be held to rigorous scrutiny under these guidelines.
-Further legal matters may include: releases and rights clearances; FCC rules on indecency; and the special provision governing equal time in elections.
+Further legal matters may include: releases and rights clearances; FCC rules on indecency; and the special provision governing “equal time” during election cycles.

 Help with Corrections and Updating